Karina (Spanish singer): Career

 After having entered several radio contests, she was chosen to sing on a flexi disc that a brand of car lubricant gave away with the purchase of its products, which was the first song she recorded, "Bikini Amarillo" (Note: Spanish-language version of Brian Hyland's song "Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini").
-She subsequently recorded several albums with RCA, and participated in the 1961 Benidorm International Song Festival with the song "No preguntes por qué".
+She subsequently recorded several albums with RCA, and participated in the 1961 Benidorm Song Festival with the song "No preguntes por qué".
 She became known to the Spanish audience in 1963 when she starred in the television musical show Escala en hi-fi on Televisión Española (TVE), and in the film adaptation of it.

 In 1965, she signed with Hispavox where she recorded "Muñeca de cera" (Note: Spanish-language version of France Gall's song "Poupée de cire, poupée de son") and the contemporary versions in Spanish and Portuguese of the James Bond song "Goldfinger".
 Also in 1965, she participated in the Mallorca International Song Festival with the song "Me lo dijo Pérez", placing second.
 (Note: Karina, and another contestant Adriángela, also won a fifteen-day trip to Sweden with all expenses paid.)
 In 1966, she was awarded as the Best Yé-yé Singer.
 Several of her songs, like "Romeo y Julieta" (Note: Spanish-language version of the German song "Romeo und Julia"), "Las flechas del amor" (Note: Spanish-language version of Leapy Lee's song "Little Arrows"), "El baúl de los recuerdos", and "La fiesta" (Note: Spanish-language version of Marty Wilde's song "Abergavenny") became hits in Spain.
 She also starred in several films such as Los chicos del Preu and Would You Marry Me? (both in 1967), and in La chica de los anuncios (1968).

 In 1970, she participated in Pasaporte a Dublín, for the Eurovision Song Contest 1971.
 She won the selection, so she in Eurovision with the song "En un mundo nuevo" where she placed second, bested only by 's contestant Séverine with her song "Un banc, un arbre, une rue".
 She recorded "En un mundo nuevo" also in French (Note: As "Un monde plus grand et plus beau"), German (Note: As "Wir glauben an morgen"), English (Note: As "Tomorrow I'm coming your way"), and Italian (Note: As "Un mondo nuovo").
 After Eurovision she starred in the same-titled film En un mundo nuevo, which was inspired by her participation at the contest and which shows real footage of it.
 At the end of the yé-yé years she moved to Mexico where she became moderately successful singing rancheras.
 She is still performing today.

 In 2023, Karina was a celebrity guest in the episode Snatch Game - España Season 3 of the reality television show Drag Race España on ATRESplayer Premium.
 Also in 2023, she participated in the eighth season of the reality show Gran Hermano VIP on Telecinco, quitting after twenty-five days.